Sefanovskis-Artjoms/learning-projects/README.md

 ## About the Repository

-Welcome to my GitHub repository showcasing a collection of pet projects!
+Welcome to my GitHub repository showcasing a collection of my learning projects!
 Here, you'll find a variety of projects that reflect my journey as a developer.
 Whether they are personal experiments, small projects that I did for others or tutorials that I followed, each project represents a valuable step in my learning process.

 ## Project Structure